fazildgr8/ros_autonomous_slam/README.md

 ```
 sudo apt-get install ros-melodic-gazebo-ros-pkgs ros-melodic-gazebo-ros-control
 ```
-Replace `melodic` with your version of ROS.
+Replace `melodic` with your version of ROS everwhere in this tutorial.
 ### Turtlebot3 packages
 The Turtlebot3 ROS packages can be either downloaded and built from source files in your workspace or else directly installed from the linux terminal.
 Either way works, I would recommend downloading the source files and building it in your workspace.